RAN Digital Twin#

 Running simulations#

-Before running the simulation, it is important to check that all of the parameters in the Scenario property widget are aligned with our intentions and that Enable Training and Simulate RAN are both unchecked.
+Before running the simulation, it is essential to verify that all parameters in the Scenario property widget align with our intentions and that the Simulate RAN checkbox is unchecked.

-As mentioned in the previous section, the duration and the sampling period of the simulation is determined by the Simulation Mode in Scenario.
+As mentioned in the previous section, the duration and the sampling period of the simulation are determined by the Simulation Mode in Scenario.

 Batches,